Loading figure…

 Deb Fischer has expressed support for the Supreme Court decision in Bostock v.
 Clayton County, which extended civil rights protections to LGBTQ workers, but she has also voted against the Respect for Marriage Act, which protects same-sex marriage.

-Position extraction pending on 8 issues: Foreign Policy, Economy & Jobs, Taxes, Education, School Curriculum, Criminal Justice, Tech Regulation, Elections & Campaigns.
+Position extraction pending on 12 issues: Foreign Policy, Economy & Jobs, Taxes, Education, School Curriculum, Criminal Justice, Tech Regulation, Elections & Campaigns, Public Health, Drug & Addiction Policy, Religion & Public Life, Disaster Response.

 Referred to the Committee on the Judiciary. (text: CR S3214)

-Why: Cosponsoring a resolution celebrating the anniversary of the Dobbs decision directly aligns with the stated opposition to abortion and supports the national ban.
+Why: Cosponsoring a resolution celebrating the anniversary of the Dobbs decision directly supports the stated position of opposing abortion rights.

 Jun 16, 2026 · Congress.gov